fabiospampinato/gitman/README.md

 COMMANDS

-  help [command]        Display help for the command cd <repository>       CD into a local repository clone <repository>    Clone a remote repository ls                    List all known repositories
+  help [command]        Display help for the command backup <users...>     Backup all repositories of the provided users cd <repository>       CD into a local repository clone <repository>    Clone a remote repository ls                    List all known repositories